poet-of-the-fall/netatmo-waveshare/README.md

     from waveshare_epd import epdconfig
 ```

-Refere to the [Waveshape website](https://www.waveshare.com/wiki/Main_Page#Display-e-Paper) for more insigehts.
+Refere to the [Waveshare website](https://www.waveshare.com/wiki/Main_Page#Display-e-Paper) for more insigehts.

 ## Config